 Anaesthetists may do some or all of the following:

-- continually monitor the patient's vital signs, such as heart rate, blood pressure, body temperature and breathing during surgery
+- monitor patients' vital signs (such as heart rate, blood pressure, temperature and breathing)

 - teach medical staff and students about anaesthesia practice

 - carry out research on new drugs and treatments.